 Type: Two-Day Workshop Dates: July 13-15, 2017 Location: University of Prince Edward Island, Charlottetown, P.E.I.

-Opening with a reception and evening lecture, each workshop day will be divided into writing and publishing segments.
+Opening with a Thursday evening reception and lecture, each workshop day will be divided into writing and publishing segments.
 The hours devoted to writing will concentrate on developing an outline that acts as both a map for writing and a selling tool.
 There will also be the opportunity to get feedback on one chapter of your book, if you have a manuscript.

 The publishing segments will look at the current publishing landscape, explore traditional and self-publishing models, provide business details, and help you to construct a query letter for publishers and literary agents.

 Plus, children’s author, editor, and book publicist Tom Ryan will be on hand to offer practical marketing tips for writers!

 Each participant will leave the workshop with new directions for their manuscript, enriched knowledge of publishing, a strong outline of their book and an effective query letter.

 Photo credits: "Prince edward island cavendish red cliffs" by chensiyuan - chensiyuan.
 Licensed under GFDL via Wikimedia Commons

 Rick will open with his perspective on the children’s writing and publishing community in Canada.
 He’ll pose the fundamental question: what is the place of reading today in youth culture and how does this influence what we create?
 You’ll learn the dos and don’ts of writing for children and youth, and how to connect with readers.